 Check out the list and give yourself a score.
 How are you doing in eating healthy?

 - Leafy Green Vegetables

 - Brightly Orange-Colored Fruits and Vegetables (Citrus Fruits, Squash, Sweet Potatoes, etc.)

 - Healthy Unrefined Oils (Coconut, Flax, Cod Liver and Extra Virgin Olive Oil)

 - Wild-Caught Fish

-Instead of vowing to give money to the gym (statistics show you’re not going to go), why not pledge to adopt a lifestyle that’ll help you resist the mysterious disease, for which there’s no known cure? — Cancer.
+Instead of vowing to give money to the gym (statistics show you’re not going to go), why not pledge to adopt a lifestyle that’ll help you resist the mysterious disease for which there’s no known cure? — Cancer.

 Upon looking at the above list, I think of my lifestyle; The hunting lifestyle.
 When we’re out in the backcountry for numerous days, we catch fish, collect wild greens, mushrooms, and berries to supplement our meals.
-Some of my favorite snacks to include in my backpack are mixtures of nuts, seeds and dried fruits.
+Some of my favorite snacks in my backpack are mixtures of nuts, seeds and dried fruits.
 Then, of course, our goal is to bring home organic meat.

 You see, the hunting lifestyle is already one that supports cancer-fighting qualities.
 Then you add in the miles we hike through the most beautiful scenery upon which you’ve ever placed your eyes.
 According to the National Cancer Institute, stress increases the likelihood of cancer, plus exercise increases health.
 An experience, such as hunting, that brings joy is anti-carcinogenic.

 For my Daily Visions, I’ll be continuing my quest for health and spreading the news that hunting is healthy.
 Best wishes to you each day and in the New Year.
 Get outside.
 Live healthily.
 Be happy.